Kig-Organization/Amalthea-docs/README.md

 # Amalthea-docs
-Official dosc of Amalthea CPU architecture
+Official doсы of Amalthea CPU architecture